arcus/education_modules/bash_scripts/bash_scripts.md

 If you are using a computer with running iOS (i.e. a Mac) you can use the **Terminal** program.
 If you are on a computer using Windows, open either **WLS** (Windows Linux Subsytem) or **Git Bash**.
 If you don't have these programs there are instructions for how to download and set them up in the [Bash 101](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md) module.

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>
 We want to be able to search, move, and rename files during this module, but don't want to do that with your important files.
 Therefore we will set up a little directory with a few files to experiment with.
 You can safely delete the whole thing afterwards if you want.
 </div>

 **Download the files.**

-We will be using a directory called `learning-bash` that is publicly available on GitHub.
+We will be using a directory called `learning_bash` that is publicly available on GitHub.
 If you have already downloaded this directory for use in another bash module, you do not need to download a fresh copy.

 Navigate in your browser to the [`learning_bash` directory](https://github.com/arcus/learning_bash) on GitHub.
 Once you follow the link: